 I know plenty of people (for a long time, especially myself!) who aren’t really smiling enough because of various pressures, and I want to dig deep and find ways to be happier and help other people to be happier within their situation.
 We only get one life, and many of us are extremely fortunate; sometimes we just genuinely don’t know how to appreciate it!

-Oh, and I tend to have Clinical Depression and decided that I wanted to be able to talk openly enough about that.
+Oh, and I have a tendency to experience depression and decided that I wanted to be able to talk openly enough about that.
 So I’m trusting you.
 Yes, you.
 Close family, distant family, close friend, distant friend, work colleague – this might be news to you.
-If you have no experience of or compassion for Depression, I respectfully request that you stop reading now!
+If you have no experience of or compassion for depression, I respectfully request that you stop reading now!

 As I travelled, I had stories to tell about the things I was seeing, but I frequently tried to link it back to the lessons I was learning, the stuff that was going on in my brain, as a result of having the freedom to spend time focussing on it.
 Over time, the places I was seeing around the world became far less significant than the places I was seeing inside myself and I began to truly feel the benefit of that.
 Since returning home to the UK I’ve therefore decided to attempt to find a way of life that supports a healthy mental state and a healthy amount of introspection; an ongoing task with its own challenges and insightful rewards!